BDC Hamburger Icon

 6. Establish a second-in-command for urgent matters.

 In order to give yourself the best possible break, consider identifying someone on your staff as your second-in-command, or temporary replacement, while you are gone.
-You are more likely to get a real break from work if you have someone acting on your behalf and handling anything that you would normally handle.
+You are more likely to get a real break from work if you have someone acting on your behalf and handling anything that you would normally manage.

 The person you designate as your backup should be someone you trust implicitly to make decisions on your behalf.
 But that person should also be someone who is not afraid to say no — and someone who can act as your gatekeeper, helping to protect your precious time off.